-Integrative Mental Health (IMH) is a new specialization for Ph.D. students in the School of Mind-Body Medicine at Saybrook University.
+Integrative Mental Health (IMH) is a new specialization for Ph.D. students in the Department of Mind-Body Medicine at Saybrook University.
 This specialization educates licensed or licensable mental health professionals in an integrative whole-person approach to mental health care via academic education, the acquisition of mind-body and self-regulation skills, and the practice of self-care.

 Academic studies in the IMH specialization integrate complementary therapies including mind-body approaches, nutrition, somatic therapies, the wisdom of world healing traditions, and a review of current psycho-neuroimmunology and neuroscience research.
 The goal of this specialization is to revitalize the mental health field with energy, spirit, compassion, and joy.

 The Integrative Mental Health specialization is designed for individuals who are already licensed mental health practitioners, or who have a licensable degree in a mental health profession.
 The course work supplements traditional mental health education by introducing alternative paradigms for understanding mental and emotional disorders.
 Students learn a core of evidence-based complementary therapies, including:

 - health coaching,

 - guided imagery,

 - somatic therapies,

 Students are able to select additional coursework in areas such as clinical hypnosis, biofeedback, narrative medicine, and integrative psychotherapy.
 Our unique curriculum will also introduce students to the contributions of whole medical systems, such as Traditional Chinese Medicine and Ayurvedic Medicine.
 Course descriptions can be found in the Saybrook University Catalog.

 All students in the Integrative Mental Health specialization also complete a clinical practicum in integrative mental health, and a dissertation applying qualitative or quantitative research methods to health related problems.